obrassard/moderno-zsh/README.md

 # moderno-zsh
-A modern ZSH theme inspired by the robbyrussell's Oh-my-zsh theme
+A simple and modern ZSH theme inspired by robbyrussell's theme

 ## Installation
 ### For [antigen](https://github.com/zsh-users/antigen) users